shreyaaaaapatel/fid/README.md

-# fid
-Repository for DIG2500C: Fundamentals of Interactive Design
+# Repository for DIG2500C: Fundamentals of Interactive Design
+Putting more description
+3 web sites